 With this release, you’ll see an updated cropping experience that supports cropping assets to exact pixel dimensions and downloading cropped views.
-The updated user interface (UI) will allow you to immediately download a JPEG, PNG, or GIF format of the cropped view and create a share link or embed code.
+The updated user interface (UI) will allow you to immediately download a JPG, PNG, or GIF format of the cropped view and create a share link or embed code.

 Drag and drop to crop, zoom, and see exact dimensions as you crop.
 Download and/or share what you’ve cropped, change the background color, and set custom aspect ratios.
 You can even rotate an image before it’s cropped and see embed codes change dynamically as you drag to crop.

-Support for 360-degree Videos
+Support for 360-degree videos

 360-degree panoramic videos are now considered supported file types that can be uploaded to the Collective.
 Play the preview of the files and convert them to HD or SD formats to download or share.
 Pan around videos during playback by clicking and dragging, or on smartphones by rotating your device.